With summer winding down in Tucker, now is a great time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

 Unsure when you last checked yours?
-Pull it out and angle it toward the light.
-If there’s no light visible, buy a new one.
+Remove it and angle it toward the light.
+If you can’t see light through it, replace it.

 3. Clean the Inside